TNTurnerLab/acorn/README.md

-parentalAge = This function will calculate the correlation between father's and mother's age at birth and DNV counts per individual, the results of the linear model taking the form: lm(formula = dnm_counts ~ fatherAge+motherAge, data = parentalAgeObject).
+parentalAge = This function will calculate the correlation between father's and mother's age at birth and DNV counts per individual, the results of the linear model taking the form: lm(formula = dnm_counts ~ fatherAge+motherAge, data = parentalAgeObject) or the exponential model taking the form lm(log(dnm_counts)~fatherAge+motherAge, data=parentalAgeObject).
 Input required is output from the parentalAgeObject function in this package.
-Returns the results of the linear model taking the form: lm(formula = dnm_counts ~ fatherAge + motherAge, data = parentalAgeObject).
+Returns the results of the linear model taking the form: lm(formula = dnm_counts ~ fatherAge + motherAge, data = parentalAgeObject) or the exponential model taking the form lm(log(dnm_counts)~fatherAge+motherAge, data=parentalAgeObject).
 It also returns a plot of father's and mother's age at birth and DNV counts.

 fatherAge = This function will calculate the correlation between father's age at birth and DNV counts per individual, the results of the linear model